International students

 Step 1: When your offer is complete (academic and financial conditions) IT Services will email you your ‘Single Sign-On’ login details.
 Single Sign-On is the system used at Oxford to access a wide range of IT services at the University by using only one log-in and password.

-Step 2: In early September, Student Information will email you asking you to complete your university student registration online.
+Step 2: In early September, you will receive an email asking you to complete your university student registration online.
 Complete this process as soon as you can.
 This is done in an online portal called ‘Student Self Service’.

 Step 3: After completing Step 2, your college will contact you to finalise your registration.
 They will ask for electronic copies of documents such as your passport and visa (BRP) if you have a visa, and to complete other paperwork.